Occupational Safety at UW Oshkosh

 - departmental supervision and control

-The UW Oshkosh Campus Safety Office (x4484) is available for consultation in any of these areas.
+The UW Oshkosh Risk & Safety Office (x.
+3215) is available for consultation in any of these areas.

 In addition, two valuable resources to assist you in developing your written safety program are A Guide to Developing Your Written Health and Safety Program, and Safety Fundamentals for Supervisors.
 These are published by the Wisconsin Bureau of State Risk Management.